envite-consulting/camunda-process-instance-migrator/README.md

 Secondly, the migrator was built to be robust and informative.
 Any action the migrator takes will be logged, and any issue that may come up during migration, will just cause the migration of that specific process instance to fail and be logged accordingly.
-So it is adviced to check your logs after each migration for faulty process instances.
+So it is advised to check your logs after each migration for faulty process instances.
 It is very rare that a migration attempt fails, but when it does, you may want to correct it manually.